-Miss Annie Steiner, who resides with her parents in Reading, Pa., has been for a long time afflicted with spinal disease, and for the last eight or nine years she has been unable to walk, even with the aid of crutches.
+Miss Annie Steiner, who resides with her parents in Reading, Pa., has been for a long time stillicted with spinal disease, and for the last eight or nine years she has been unable to walk, even with the aid of crutches.
 Like all afflicted persons her constant prayer has been for the restoration of her health.
-A few nights ago she retired to rest as usual and during the night she had a strange dream in which she was informed that she was cured.
+A few nights ago she retired to red as usual, and during the night she had a strange dream ha-which she was informed that she was cured.
 When she awoke in the morning the impressions of her dream were still upon her mind, and she felt as if she was in the realization of its truth.
-She got up and to her great surprise, walked across the floor, and was able to go up and down stairs without the aid Afterwards she went down to do some shopping.
-Miss Steiner claims to have been cure through prayer, which she indulged in.
-The lady, who is about 25 years of age, has suffered intense pain for many years, and the best medical skill has failed to effect a cure.
+She got up and, to her great surprise, walked across the floor, and was able to go up and down stairs without the aid of crutches.
+Afterwards she went down to do some of crutches.
+Afterwards she went down to do some shopping.
+Miss Steiner claims to have been cured through prayer, which she indulged in.
+The lady, who is about 25 years of age, has suffered intense pain for many years, and the best medical skill has selves of late years in Europe and America.
+What account can science give of such transformation of ethereal into material bodies?
+There are many phenomena which science admits and utilizes, but which it cannot at present explain; take for example the attraction of iron by the magnet.

-The exterior of a spirit is fluidic, ordinarily invisible, but capable of becoming, under certain conditions, and on rapport with, or in the sphere of, some medium, visible, and of exhibiting will and action.
-Such have been, without doubt, the appari-tions of which the world has so many verified records and such are those so numerously manifesting themselves of late years in Europe and America.
+The exterior of a spirit is fluidic, ordinarily in-visible, but capable of becoming, under certain conditions, and en support with, or in the sphere of-some medium, visible, and of exhibiting will and ac-tion.
+Such have been, without doubt, the appari-tions of which the world has so many verified records and such are those so numerously manifesting themand those of an electric current in precipitating or decomposing salts from certain solutions and transferring them to other determinate bodies.